Reasonable adjustments

 Related question: My supporting evidence is over two years old.
 Will I need to get more up to date evidence?
 If so, will Kaplan pay?

-If you are not able to provide appropriate supporting evidence when you first notify us of your reasonable adjustment request, you should submit the request at once, and your supporting evidence as soon as possible afterwards.
-Your request for reasonable adjustment(s) cannot be fully considered until both the request form and supporting information or evidence have been received.
+If you are not able to provide appropriate supporting documentation when you make your reasonable adjustment application, you will be asked to provide a date in which you expect to receive your supporting documentation.
+Your application for reasonable adjustment(s) cannot be fully considered until both the application form and supporting information or documentation have been received.

-Please respond promptly, wherever possible, to requests for information or further evidence in connection with a reasonable adjustment request.
+Please respond promptly, wherever possible, to requests for information or further information in connection with a reasonable adjustment application.
 If you delay, we may not be able to reserve your place in a convenient test centre, since the number of available seats reduces as the assessment date approaches.

 Please contact us by email, or otherwise, if you wish to discuss concerns about confidentiality in relation to the submission of your evidence.